 The Guadalupe River, which flows from Kerr County down to the Gulf of Mexico, is a popular attraction for tourists and locals alike.
-From fly-fishing to kayaking, swimming, and floating, the Guadalupe offers something for everyone.
+From fly-fishing to kayaking, swimming, tubing, and floating, the Guadalupe offers something for everyone.
 No matter what, you’ll need a good pair of river shoes for your Guadalupe River adventure.
 Keep reading for tips on choosing the perfect river shoes for your trip!

 Flip-flops make terrible river shoes!